-UPDATE – July 1, 2021: Recently, you may have heard in the news that Judge Rosenberg has dismissed large portions of the multi-district litigation claims that the heartburn aiding drug, Zantac, allegedly causes cancer.
-Not to worry, this does not mean that you don’t have a claim.
-In fact, plaintiffs’ lawyers believe a large majority of the claims will be moving forward.
+Judge Rosenberg dismissed large portions of the multidistrict litigation claims that the heartburn-aiding drug Zantac allegedly causes cancer.
+Not to worry; this does not mean that you don't have a claim.
+In fact, plaintiffs' lawyers believe a large majority of the claims will be moving forward.

-Additionally, Judge Rosenberg also removed the distributors of Zantac, such as CVS and Rite Aid, from any and all personal injury claims against them, and dismissed claims filed under the innovator liability theory, which creates liability for brand companies in the labeling of generic medications.
-In this situation, Judge Rosenberg found that the plaintiffs had failed to show negligence in terms of the manner in which the ranitidine products were stored, transported, and whether or not they were exposed to high temperatures.
+Additionally, Judge Rosenberg also removed the distributors of Zantac, such as CVS and Rite Aid, from any and all personal injury claims against them and dismissed claims filed under the innovator liability theory, which creates liability for brand companies in the labeling of generic medications.
+In this situation, Judge Rosenberg found that the plaintiffs had failed to show negligence in terms of the manner in which the ranitidine products were stored and transported and whether they were exposed to high temperatures.

-On the surface, these dismissals may appear to be a “doom and gloom” moment for the plaintiffs.
-However, outside of the aforementioned, Judge Rosenberg stated that “most of the other dozen-plus claims contain enough factual content, that accepted as true, renders the plaintiffs’ claims plausible.”
-Some of these claims include negligence, wrongful death, and design defect—all of which therefore will likely be moving forward in the process.
+On the surface, these dismissals may appear to be a "doom and gloom" moment for the plaintiffs.
+However, outside the aforementioned, Judge Rosenberg stated that "most of the other dozen-plus claims contain enough factual content, accepted as true, renders the plaintiffs' claims plausible."
+Some of these claims include negligence, wrongful death, and design defect—all of which, therefore, will likely be moving forward in the process.

 As with any mass tort lawsuit, the process is generally a few years at a minimum.
 Chances are it could take as long as five years before we see a Zantac lawsuit payout.
 If you are considering filing a claim for being diagnosed with cancer after years of using Zantac, contact us immediately.
 Our Zantac lawsuit team is fielding calls throughout the Country.